ewernn/trait-interp-viz/visualization/README.md

 **Token slider integration** (for views that need real-time updates):
 - Read current token: `window.state.currentTokenIndex`
 - For shape-only updates: add branch in `updatePlotTokenHighlights()` (prompt-picker.js)
-- For full re-render: add branch calling your render function (like `analysis-gallery` does)
+- For full re-render: add branch calling your render function

 See **[ARCHITECTURE.md](ARCHITECTURE.md)** for examples.